 Barbara Granger is the Family Involvement Specialist on the Texas System of Care Initiative.
 She also serves as the Family Coordinator with Via Hope, the Texas Mental Health Resource Center, where she is lead trainer for all family partner certification endeavors.
 Barbara has been in SOC work for more than 10 years.
 She joined the ASSET steering committee 2 years ago as a family representative, while serving as a family partner with Coastal Plains Community Center in south Texas.
 As a family partner, she walked alongside other families who have children with intensive mental health needs.
 Before moving back to Texas in 2009, Barbara was employed with the Maryland Coalition of Families for Children’s Mental Health as a Family Advocate and a Supervisor of family partners in Southern Maryland.
 She has served on various local, regional and state advisory committees to bring the family voice.
 Barbara brings her passion to ensure family voice is heard throughout the state of Texas as she serves with and on behalf of families who face similar challenges as herself.

-Michael Cox, MA, serves as the Youth Engagement and Cultural and Linguistic Competency Specialist on the Texas System of Care initiative.
+Michael Cox, MA, serves as the Youth Engagement Specialist on the Texas System of Care initiative.
 Michael began his professional career with 14 years of full-time vocational ministry working with children and adolescents from all walks of life.
 In addition to this experience, Michael brings a wealth of expertise from his previous role as Youth Engagement Specialist for the Rural Children’s Initiative of West Texas.
 In this role he was able to establish strong leadership and youth involvement within the community and SOC project, eventually becoming Deputy Project Director of the initiative.
 Michael has served as a consultant for the Georgetown University’s National Technical Assistance Center for Children’s Mental Health and served for two years on the planning committee for the Center’s summer institutes.
-American Institute for Research’s Technical Assistance Partnership has also contracted with Michael to train SOC communities on project development, youth involvement, and conference planning.
-Michael most recently served as counselor for the Student Counseling program at Wayland Baptist University.

 Victoria Yu is the Communications Lead for the Texas System of Care.
 In this capacity she leads social marketing to increase awareness and drive engagement for SOC’s core values through social media, video and web platforms, event marketing and earned media.
 Previously Victoria served as an Account Executive at a Washington, D.C. public relations agency.
 She led earned media campaigns for a variety of clients within the healthcare industry, including a New York Times best-selling author and a multibillion dollar integrated health systems provider.
 She received her Bachelors of Arts in Mass Communication from Louisiana State University.

 Bonnie Evans serves as an Implementation Specialist/Research Associate within the Institute.
-Her role involves helping Local Mental Health Authorities implement two youth mental health projects: The Youth Empowerment Services (YES) Waiver Program and the Zero Suicide in Texas (ZEST) project.
+Her role involves helping Local Mental Health Authorities implement the Youth Empowerment Services (YES) Waiver Program.
 Bonnie is also a wraparound coach candidate, learning the skills needed to support wraparound supervisors and facilitators.
 Wraparound coaching includes actively assisting and leading wraparound trainings, onsite coaching at YES sites across Texas, and virtual coaching support.
 Back in Australia, Bonnie loved her job working as a School Psychologist in many different schools and as a psychology researcher.
 Bonnie received her Masters in Psychology (Education and Development) from Monash University, Victoria, Australia.